Subh-i-Azal: Appointment

+On this reading, Subh-i-Azal's appointment did not create a continuing interpretive authority comparable to a permanent successor in earlier religious traditions.
+Rather, it has been understood by Baháʼí writers and some scholars as a limited or nominal arrangement for preserving the Bábí community and the Báb's writings until the appearance of He whom God shall make manifest.
+This interpretation is reinforced by the fact that the Báb assigned Subh-i-Azal the task of collecting and preserving his writings so that they could be presented to the promised figure, rather than used as a standard by which to judge or reject him.
+In this view, the centrality of He whom God shall make manifest in Bábí doctrine limits the significance of Subh-i-Azal's appointment and helps explain why Baháʼís regard it as provisional and administrative rather than as a permanent claim to supreme religious authority.

-In the period immediately following the Bāb's execution (1850), multiple various claims to authority emerged, and Bābīs did not initially unite around Subh-i-Azal's leadership.
-At some point, Azal became the recognized leader, and remained so for about 13 years.
-Sayyid Ḥusayn Yazdī actively promoted the succession of Subh-i-Azal after the death of the Bāb.
+In the period immediately following the Báb's execution in 1850, multiple claims to authority emerged, and Bábís did not initially unite around Subh-i-Azal's leadership.
+At some point, Azal became the recognized leader; though his leadership seems to have had little effect.
+Sayyid Ḥusayn Yazdī actively promoted the succession of Subh-i-Azal after the death of the Báb.
 In a letter to ʿAbd al-Karīm Qazvīnī, he alludes to the appearance of Azal as "the appearance of your lord in the ripe fruit", and in another letter, he instructs Ḥājj Ṣulaymān Khān Tabrīzī that "whenever verses are revealed from the heaven of azaliyyat, enclose them with your own letters."

-Controversy
+Interpretations of the appointment

-The nature of his role has been the subject of debate due to conflicting sources.
-Warburg states that, "It seems likely that Subh-i-Azal was designated to be the Bab's successor", and MacEoin states that, the Bāb regarded him as "his chief deputy" and the "future head of the movement" while Cole concludes he was a “first among equals”.
-The nature of that appointment differs according to which sources are believed.
-In particular, there is a dispute regarding whether Subh-i-Azal was permanently designated as the Bāb’s successor or merely appointed, as the Bahā’īs officially assert, as a protective measure for Bahā’u’llāh.
+The nature of Subh-i-Azali's role has been the subject of debate due to conflicting sources.
+Warburg states that, "It seems likely that Subh-i-Azal was designated to be the Bab's successor", and MacEoin states that, the Báb regarded him as "his chief deputy" and the "future head of the movement".

-The conflicting accusations, claims, and counter-claims of Azalī and Bahāʼī sources make it difficult to reconstruct an objective narrative of the splitting of the Bābī community into these two groups, one of which came to dominate and expand, while the other became almost defunct.
-Academic reviews are generally critical of the official Bahāʼī positions on the split; for example Edward Granville Browne, Denis MacEoin, and A. L. M. Nicolas.
-Notably, Browne and Nicolas both had extensive correspondence with Subh-i-Azal.

-Nuqtatu'l-Kaf

-Edward Granville Browne studied the Bābī movement in Iran and translated many primary sources from 1890 to 1920.
-One of these, Kitab-i-Nuqtatu'l-Kaf (or Noqtat al-Kāf), was of particular interest to the appointment of Subh-i-Azal.
-Its publication was encouraged by Muhammad Khan Qazvīnī, a Shi'ite scholar, and its authorship was attributed to Hājī Mīrzā Jānī, a Bābī who died in 1852.
-A similar manuscript, written by Mīrzā Ḥusayn Hamadānī, claimed to be based on the work of Hājī Mīrzā Jānī and circulating among Bahāʼīs, was Tarikh-i-Jadid.
-This version lacked extra text supportive of Subh-i-Azal's authority.
-In his introduction to its publication, Browne attacked the Bahāʼīs for trying to rewrite history.
-Later scholarship showed that the Nuqtatu'l-Kaf was circulating among Bahāʼīs, it wasn't being suppressed, and some material in it postdated the death of its assumed author.

-Denis MacEoin made a detailed analysis of the question in his The Sources for Early Babi Doctrine and History (1992), summarized here by Margit Warburg: